 Why the Right to Clothing?

-In the UK the Right to Clothing Campaign, founded by Sharewear UK and the Peace and Justice Project and working with Dr. Luke D. Graham at the University of Manchester, hopes to raise awareness of clothing deprivation, provide clothing directly to people on the ground through Community Sharewears, bring about a change in the law which better protects the right to clothing, and thus ensure that charity is not required for any individual to access adequate clothing.
+The Right to Clothing Campaign was founded by Sharewear UK, a charity providing free clothing to those in need and the Peace and Justice Project founded by Jeremy Corbyn MP.
+We are working with Dr. Luke D. Graham, a human rights specialist at the University of Manchester, hoping to raise awareness of clothing deprivation, provide clothing directly to people on through partnering with free clothing providers and bring about a change in the law which better protects the right to clothing, ensuring that charity is not required for any individual to access adequate clothing.

 What about the other impacts of fast fashion?

 When the campaign launched in September 2022, we also set up the Right to Clothing Network to link together the fights against clothing poverty and textile waste from fast fashion.
 Our network includes over 50 charities, clothing banks, campaigns, unions and organisations that are supporting individuals to access clothing, as well as encironmental groups working on the issue of fast fashion and groups supporting garment workers' rights both here in the UK and in the Global South.
 Find out more about the network and join by clicking here.

 300,000 tons of clothes go to landfill each year in the UK, valued at £12.5 billion (Environmental Audit Committee, 2019)

 11% increase in the cost of clothing since the beginning of the pandemic (Mira, 2022)